rw2409/system_design/ClassicalProblems/LoggingMetricsSystem.md

 * use Streaming/Messaging (Kafka, Kinesis) queue based async data publishing to connect tier 1 and tier 2.
 * Each layer can use horizontal scaling with increasing number of nodes

-## log/Metrics publishing layer: light weight publisher to publish log/metrics entry
+## log/Metrics publishing layer
+a light weight publisher to publish log/metrics entry
     {
         key : ServiceName,
         timeStamp: currentTime